top of page

 • Value for money (there’s more to this than price!
 Check the details of the services they offer, the pricing/charging terms, and the overall value promise);

-• Availability e.g. timescales within which they can complete the job;
+• Availability e.g. timescales within which they can schedule and complete the job;

 • Past performance e.g. in previous jobs for your organisation, credible customer references, or suggestions from industry peers, local contacts or other auditors and trusted advisors;